-- Students, faculty, or staff at Johns Hopkins University/Medicine (any location)
+- Students, faculty, or staff at Johns Hopkins University (any location)

-- Applications may be submitted on behalf of ventures that are in the prototype/pilot phase or already launched and operating (ventures must be beyond the idea stage and must be able to demonstrate accomplishments, traction, or impact)
+- Applications may be submitted on behalf of ventures that are in the prototype/pilot phase or already launched and operating.
+(Ventures must be beyond the idea stage and must be able to demonstrate accomplishments, traction, or impacts.)

 What our participants say:

 “My time with the John Hopkins Social Innovation Lab was life changing!
 I had no idea that when I nervously took the time to apply for the SIL that I would be accepted and ultimately awarded the $25,000 inaugural seed funding for my efforts to launch the Portable Alternative Crib initiative.
 The mentorship, funding and resources offered were all valuable to not only help grow my mission but also to launch a product to help families that are most in need.”

 – Shantell Roberts, The Portable Alternative Crib Initiative